Liu-Cheng/QuickDough/benchmark/fir/backup/fir-unroll1/README.txt

-This is the simple loop unrolling which removes the first N irregular computation.
+This program is used to generate DFG of a fir with fully loop unrolling.
-Since the irregular part is removed, there is no branch in the loop now.
-However, the irregular part should be done on ARM.
+Meanwhile, we add N 0 in front of the input vector, which could remove the branch in the loop.
+More importantly, taking the additional 0 as input allows us to repeat the kernel for longer input vector.